phuong/nodejs-demo/README.md

 ## nodejs-demo

-### Transaction solutions
+### Transaction solution
+In this solution, we just handler transaction at collection tier.
+We create a clone of collections before write and revert all related collections when an exception has thrown.

 We call `Transaction.start(collections, process, callback)` to run a process which contains many update database actions.

-Once method has called, we lock all collections that defined in 'collections', and other actions want to update database have to wait.
+Once method has called, we lock all collections that defined in `collections`, and other actions which want to update database have to wait (Need to check write permission before run!).

 Before run `process`, we create backups of `collections`, then call `proccess`.
 After `process` ran completely, if no exception has thrown, we clean backup collections and unlock database.